ffups/Blabolizer1612/TRACKING.md

 Consent: Ask for user consent before enabling tracking.
 Data Retention: Store data only as long as necessary.
-Transparency: Clearly explain your tracking practices.
+Transparency: Clearly explain your tracking practices.asd